Bedford School

-Bedford School is a public school (English fee-charging boarding and day school for boys) in the county town of Bedford in England.
+Bedford School is a 7–18 boys public school in the county town of Bedford in England.
 Founded in 1552, it is the oldest of four independent schools in Bedford run by the Harpur Trust.
+Bedford School is one of the oldest boys' schools in the United Kingdom, and was the winner of the Independent Boys School of the Year Award at the Independent Schools of the Year Awards in 2021.

 Bedford School is composed of the Preparatory School (ages 7 to 13) and the Upper School (ages 13 to 18).
 There are around 1,100 pupils, of whom approximately one half are boarders.
-In 2014, James Hodgson succeeded John Moule as headmaster after he moved on as headmaster of Radley College, another independent school for boys.
+In 2014, James Hodgson succeeded John Moule as headmaster after Moule moved on to Radley College.

-The school has produced six Nobel Prize winner, five recipients of the Victoria Cross, twenty-four rugby internationals, the winners of eight Olympic gold medals, and a former England cricket captain, Alastair Cook.

-Bedford School was named Independent Boys’ School of the Year 2021 in the much-coveted annual Independent Schools of the Year Awards.